funkhaus/wp-shopify/README.md

 <div class="single-product" data-product-id="<?php the_product_id(); ?>"></div>
 ```

-The ID you saved to the product in Wordpress was saved with the key `_wshop_product_id`, which was accessed and echoed with `the_product_id()`, so the line above will tell wp-shopify that everything within this div will be in reference to this product, by ID.
+The ID you saved to the product in Wordpress was saved with the key `_wshop_product_id`, which was accessed and echoed with `the_product_id()`, so the line above will tell wp-shopify that everything within this div will be in reference to this product's ID.

 Let's add some basic data to the product: